Zacapoaxtla

 Zacapoaxtla is a city and seat of the Zacapoaxtla Municipality, in the Mexican state of Puebla.
 The city has a population of 8,062 inhabitants, while the municipality has 49,242 inhabitants at the 2000 census.

+Name

 The name means place where straw is counted, and it originates from Nahuatl roots: zacatl – straw; pohuatl – to count; and tlān – place.
 The name comes from the tribute people had to pay, i.e. as bales of straw.

+Education

 The BUAP has a Regional Section there, which offers degrees in law, business administration and psychology.

 Geography

 The city of Zacapoaxtla is located on a mountainous terrain on the northern part of the state, on the morphological region known as Sierra Norte or Sierra de Puebla, amidst the Sierra Madre Oriental.
 The city is surrounded by three mountains: "Tres cabezas" (Three Heads), "Gran poder de Dios" (Great Power of God) and the "Apaxtepec", an extinct volcano.

 The municipality of Zacapoaxtla is located in the sub-basin of the Apulco River within the Tecolutla River basin.